 I had the enviable pleasure of visiting the stunning grounds of the Amatara Wellness Centre to indulge in the experience.

-It is the place where people would go to socialise, gossip, even do business.
-Amatara Resort and Wellness have recreated this magical experience with a Thai influence, utilising traditional, 100% natural Thai herbal and healing products for the ultimate indulgent experience.
+It is the place where people would go to socialize, gossip, even do business.
+Amatara Resort and Wellness have recreated this magical experience with a Thai influence, utilizing traditional, 100% natural Thai herbal and healing products for the ultimate indulgent experience.